hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 ### The Kiro Workflow

-We used Kiro's spec-driven development workflow to build this:
+I used Kiro's spec-driven development workflow:

 1. **Requirements Phase** - Defined 8 user stories with 40 acceptance criteria using EARS patterns
 2. **Design Phase** - Created 19 correctness properties for property-based testing
 3. **Implementation Phase** - Built incrementally with property tests validating each component
 4. **Testing Phase** - 100+ property-based tests ensure correctness across all inputs

-This meta-approach (using Kiro to build a Kiro feature) demonstrates the power of spec-driven development.
+Using Kiro to build a Kiro feature validated the spec-driven approach end-to-end.

-## Challenges we ran into
+## Challenges I ran into

 ### 1. Parsing CORBA IDL is Harder Than It Looks

 CORBA IDL has complex syntax with nested modules, multiple parameter directions (in/out/inout), raises clauses, and sequence types.
-Our first regex-based parser failed on edge cases.
+My first regex-based parser failed on edge cases.

-**Solution:** We built a robust parser with:
+**Solution:** I built a robust parser with:
 - Comment stripping (both // and /* */ styles)
 - Graceful error handling (skip malformed sections, continue parsing)
 - Support for all IDL constructs (structs, exceptions, interfaces)